 A better side hustle for teachers

-Low pay isn’t the only reason that teachers are picking up extra jobs: a survey released this week revealed that 96% of teachers personally pay for their own supplies.
-The combination of low wages and lack of professional respect is seen as a driving force behind America’s teacher shortage, which is now at crisis levels.
+Low pay isn’t the only reason teachers are picking up extra jobs: 96% use personal funds to pay for their supplies, according to a survey by Fishbowl, an app that teachers commonly use to discuss workplace issues.
+The combination of low wages and a lack of professional respect is seen as a driving force behind America’s teacher shortage, which is at crisis levels.

 Creating new opportunities

 How do we take the U.S. from a country where teachers can’t pay the bills, and turn it into a global leader in education?
-We can start by creating additional paid opportunities (through stipends and other means) that allow teachers to work extra hours and tackle the intellectually demanding, reflective, and collaborative work necessary to move the profession forward.
+We can start by creating additional paid opportunities—through stipends and other means—that allow teachers to work extra hours and tackle the intellectually demanding, reflective and collaborative work necessary to move the profession forward.